How to Stop Your Dog Jumping Up: Positive Reinforcement Training Tips

 5. Practice, Practice, Practice

 Practice the training regularly, and make it a part of your daily routine.
 Dogs learn through repetition and consistency, so the more you practice, the faster your dog will learn the desired behaviour.
-It is also important to continue practicing the training even after the dog has learned the behavior to maintain the desired behaviour and prevent relapses.
+It is also important to continue practicing the training even after your dog has learned the behaviour to to ensure the desired behaviour is maintained and to help prevent relapses.

 Teaching your dog not to jump up using positive reinforcement training is easy and very effective.
 Positive reinforcement training helps dogs learn that performing desired behaviour leads to positive outcomes.
-By following the steps outlined above, you can teach your dog to stop jumping up so they become a better-behaved member of the family.
+By following the steps outlined above, you can teach your dog to stop jumping up on you and other people and enjoy an even better relationship with your furry friend.

 For more expert tips and solutions, follow me on Instagram at @petbehaviourist and Facebook at @PetsBehavingBadlyDrKate and explore my other educational resources for pet owners.